impillar/AndroidReferences/LiteratureReview.md

  + On the Static Analysis of Hybrid Mobile Apps, A Report on the State of Apache Cordova Nation, ESSoS 2016
  + Automatic Permission Inference for Hybrid Mobile Apps, Journal of High Speed Networks 2016
  + HybriDroid: Static Analysis Framework for Android Hybrid Applications, ASE 2016
+ + Fine-Grained Access Control for HTML5-Based Mobile Applications in Android, CCS 2016
+ + Draco: A System for Uniform and Fine-grained Access Control for Web Code on Android, CCS 2016 (tool: Draco)
 ## Android Compatibility Issues
  + Understanding Android Fragmentation with Topic Analysis of Vendor-Specific Bugs, WCRE 2012
  + Taming Android Fragmentation: Characterizing and Detecting Compatibility Issues for Android Apps, ASE 2016 (tool: FicFinder)